ErenGurs/MLProjects/PneumoniaDetection/README.md

 ```

 ## Results:
 Illustration of Normal vs. Pneumonia X-rays.
 Untrained eye can not distinguish pneumonia from images.
-Sample dataset is formed of 1400 normal + 1400 pneumonia images .
+Training & testing dataset is composed of 1200 normal + 1200 pneumonia images .

 Sample X-rays              |  Train & Test Dataset
 :-------------------------:|:-------------------------: